marcussousa/Stylish-Chrome-Extension/README.md

 > **Note:**

-> - Makes more sense if you use as a single window on your desktop
+> - Makes more sense if you use as a single window

     @media screen and (max-width: 500px) {
    		.app-wrapper-main.app-wrapper {